 PS: I started my own business that was funded last year, called Achilles Advisors, and I have been doing venture investing for six, seven, eight years now.
 I started my first investment, called Blaze Pizza, when I was at high school.
 I sold my first company when I was at middle school, but Blaze Pizza grew to be a 330-store fast-casual franchise, the fastest-growing restaurant chain in the world.

 We sold a majority stake in that and I opened my own venture fund, helping to inject capital into and going on the advisory board of small businesses to help them grow in scale.
 There are 16 companies under the umbrella of that advisory firm.

-SW: So you’re a passionate businessman as well?
+SW: Is Patrick Schwarzenegger a passionate businessman as well?

 PS: It’s something my dad taught me early on.
 He said, “If you want to do acting, that’s great.
 But you have to reverse engineer.
 Even when I was the biggest action star in the world, I was working six or eight months of the year.
 I wasn’t working on film for four or five months, or more, of the year.”

 If you’re someone who’s obsessed with working and you always want to be improving, you’re going to fall into a trap, into a dark hole.
 When you’re starting out in film, you’re going be working maybe on one a year, maybe fewer, maybe once every 15 or 20 months.